giannaastorgaavina/genre-classification/README.md

 This program aanalyzes the numerical attributes of 23,000 Spotfiy songs to predict their genre.
 It leverages numpy and pandas for data wrangling, Matplotlib for visualization ouput, and Scikit-Learn to build a KNN prediction model based on feature proximity.

 # Data Analysis & Trends:
-The visualizations are split into two figures for ease of readability.
-Throughout these visualizations, there are many notable trends with the most significant being:
+To ensure readability, the data visualizations are divided into two distinct figures, displaying **four** features per figure.
+Key trends identified over the observed time period include:

 * A significant decline in overall **acousticness**
 * Consistently high levels of **speechiness** within the Rap genre